NathanStabille/satori/README.md

 ## About

-Satori is an Email MKT HTML translation tool that preserves tag structure and translates only the text content.
+Satori is an HTML translation tool that preserves tag structure and translates only the text content.
 Includes a live editor, multi-language support, real-time visual preview.

 Site: https://satori.empthy.dev/